haviv/generate_parameters_docs/docs/AddOptionToAllowReturnToPreviousForParallelSteps.md

 **Category:** Workflow

-**Default Value:** True
+**Default Value:** Not Applicable

 **Impact Level:** Medium

+**Description:**

-**Description:** This parameter enables or disables the ability for users to return to previous steps in parallel workflows within the Pathlock Cloud GRC platform.
-When set to `True`, users can navigate back to a previous step in a workflow to review or modify their inputs or decisions before final submission.
+This setting enables a workflow configuration where users can return to previous steps in parallel workflows.
+Specifically, it allows users in a decision-making position, such as approvers, the flexibility to revisit and potentially revise their decisions before the final execution of the workflow.

-**Business Impact:** Allowing users to return to previous steps in parallel workflows can significantly improve the decision-making process by ensuring that all decisions are made with the most accurate and up-to-date information.
-This capability can reduce errors and rework, leading to a more efficient process and better overall compliance and risk management.

-**Technical Impact when configured:** When enabled, this feature impacts the workflow engine by introducing potential revisits to earlier workflow steps, which may affect process time and resource consumption.
-System administrators should consider the complexity and length of the workflows when configuring this option to prevent potential delays or performance issues.

-**Examples Scenario:** In a scenario where a user is part of a parallel approval process for a high-value transaction, enabling this feature allows the user to revisit their approval decision after reviewing new compliance reports or risk assessments provided by another user in a different parallel step.
-This ensures that decisions are made with the most comprehensive information available, enhancing the company's risk management practices.
+**Business Impact:**

+Implementing this feature can significantly enhance the decision-making process in critical business operations by introducing a level of review and revision that was not previously possible.
+It supports thorough governance by allowing decision-makers to reconsider their actions, ensuring that all decisions are made with the greatest amount of available information and oversight.

+**Technical Impact when configured:**

+Once enabled, workflow processes that involve parallel steps will have the capability for users to move backwards to a previous step.
+This adds a layer of complexity to the workflow management, as the system must now handle the state management and data consistency across these reversible actions.

+**Examples Scenario:**

+An example scenario involves a multi-department approval process for financial expenditure.
+With this feature enabled, if an approver realizes additional information or context is needed after moving past their decision point, they can return to their previous decision step to re-evaluate their choice in light of new information.

-**Related Settings:** N/A
+**Related Settings:** Not Applicable

-**Applicable Workflows Actions:**
-- Approve
-- Decline

-**Best Practices:**
-- Configure when workflows involve complex decisions requiring inputs from multiple sources or when there is a high chance of receiving new information after the initial decision has been made.
-- Avoid when workflows are straightforward or when revisiting decisions could cause significant delays in process completion.

-**Context:** The `AddOptionToAllowReturnToPreviousForParallelSteps` parameter is crucial for businesses looking to enhance their governance, risk, and compliance (GRC) strategies by enabling more flexible and thorough decision-making processes in their workflows.
+**Best Practices:** Configure this option in workflows where decisions have significant impact and may require revision.
+Avoid using in workflows where decisions are straightforward or do not benefit from revisitation to streamline the process and reduce complexity.